Hello, I’m Lizzie

 ABOUT THE BOOK

-The Nightingale Who Lost her Voice
+The Nightingale Who Lost her Song

 An Enchanting Tale of Friendship and Resilience